BlueBindy/schengen_calculator/README.md

 # Deployment
 Google API was set up via:
 https://console.cloud.google.com/ A new project ('schengencalculator') was created.
-From here, navigate to 'API and Services' and then 'Library' from teh memu.
+From here, navigate to 'API and Services' and then 'Library' from the memu.
 Using the search bar to find the Google API, it was enabled and then credentials created.
 The following options were selected:
 Which API are you using: Google Drive API
 What data will you be accessing: Application Data
 Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?: 'No, I'm not using them'